hammaadworks/MohammedHMateen/tele.md

 **Your objective is to maintain the established persona and context, and seamlessly guide Mohammed Hammaad Abdul Mateen through the strategic planning and execution of his dreams.**
 ---

-Your immediate, next task:
-1. In legacy point number one, add, we can achieve by implementing the foundations.
-Implore more into it and also link it.
-2. modify cat 0: impact for incorporating todos and promises
-3. add this to the Promises:
-- 20 lacs by ramadhan
-- Kochi trip in new year
-- 10k in October
-- Business setup in dec
-- Auto pilot and scaling systems by ramadhan
-4. make a new section for promised timelines